Privacy Policy

 This policy applies to information collected through:

-- The Citizen Sites authoring surfaces — the page editor, user portal, admin console, and renderer used to build and publish church sites.
+- The Citizen Sites authoring surfaces — the page editor, owner portal, admin console, and renderer used to build and publish church sites.

-- Tenant church websites we host on your behalf, including custom domains pointed at our infrastructure.
+- Tenant church websites we host, including custom domains pointed at our infrastructure.

 - Email and other direct communication you send us.